fastforwardlabs/mdffreport12/src/03-technical.md

 error.
 Anomalies are flagged based on some threshold on the reconstruction error.

-In addition, we can also output a mean and variance parameter from the decoder, and compute the probability that the new datapoint belongs to the distribution of normal data on which the model was trained.
+Alternatively, we can also output a mean and variance parameter from the decoder, and compute the probability that the new datapoint belongs to the distribution of normal data on which the model was trained.
 If the datapoint lies in a low density region (below some threshold) we then flag that as an anomaly.
 (We can